 They can be fished dead or alive, as cut bait or whole.
 They can be free-lined, trolled, fished on the bottom or under a cork.
 Catching wild shiners is fun, and rewarding…besides who wants to pay $50 per dozen for bait?

-See Also: 5 Great Ways To Hook A Shiner
+See Also: How To Hook A Shiner (5 Easy Methods!)

 NOTE: Always consult with your state wildlife and fish agency on the laws regarding the use of cast nets, fish traps, and chumming.
 Tight lines and happy fishing!